mdvogan/sparkify-churn/README.md

 The goal of the project is to use the PySpark API to build a music streaming churn rate model that could be deployed in the cloud

+I could not upload the data due to a file size limitation on GitHub

 ## Blog post
 https://medium.com/@vogan.michael/predicting-music-streaming-churn-with-spark-d3db0176fce5